Falco13/movie_rating/README.md

 # movie_rating
 # simple django movie rating app

-- The Home page displays the list of films, the rating of the film and the number of voters..
+- The Home page displays the list of films, the rating of the film and the number of voters...
+- Homepage has pagination.
 - Implemented the ability to register and authenticate users.
 When user login the site, the user can choose to enter a username or his email address.
+- Each user has his own Profile, where he can see all his data, change his password, and also delete his account.

 __Used tools:__